-- Committees may hold hearings on a bill, propose, and adopt amendments, and vote to report a bill favorably out of committee - or they can let a bill die by failing to take action. - If a bill is voted on and approved at the committee level, it is reported out to the next committee or to the full House or Senate for consideration.
+- Committees may hold hearings on a bill, propose, and adopt amendments, and vote to report a bill favorably out of committee or they can let a bill die by failing to take action.
+Generally, most bills introduced in a state legislature have a hearing. - If a bill is voted on and approved at the committee level, it is reported out to the next committee or to the full House or Senate for consideration.